Enhacing feature and user awareness in ChathamDirect.

 A scalable approach to feature awareness

-This project supports the importance of balancing user needs, techincal feasibilty, and business goals when designing for UX solution.
+This project supports the importance of balancing user needs, technical feasibility, and business goals when designing for UX solution.
+Therefore incorporating a 3rd-party application would create a scalable effect on the business.

 increase in feature awareness.